mikozak/deconz2mqtt/README.md

 *deconz2mqtt.py* reads deCONZ messages, parses them and converts to MQTT message.
-Let's see this on example.
-Following deCONZ message:
+Let's see an example, following deCONZ message:
 ```
 {"e":"changed","id":"3","r":"sensors","state":{"buttonevent":1002,"lastupdated":"2020-01-11T23:35:14"},"t":"event","uniqueid":"00:15:8d:00:02:7c:93:43-01-0006"}
 ```

-is published to MQTT with topic `deconz/sensors/3/state` (`deconz` part of the topic can be configured) and following payload
+is published to MQTT with topic `deconz/sensors/3/state` (`deconz` part of the topic can be configured) and following payload:
 ```
 {"buttonevent": 1002, "lastupdated": "2020-01-11T23:35:14"}
 ```